 Once the DMC is initialized, it is important to validate it.

-- All DMC registers must be initialized to the correct values - Resolve any basic issues with the DMC hardware interface - The DMC must be correctly initialized by the software.
-The register values from the register browser can be compared with the register values in the DMC_Registers_List_SC595_SC596_SC598.xlsx spreadsheet.
+It is recommended to check if all the DMC registers have been initialized to the correct values, if there are any basic issues with the DMC hardware interface, and if the DMC has indeed been correctly initialized by the software.
+The register values from the register browser can be compared with the register values in DMC_Registers_List_2159x_SC59x.xlsx spreadsheet.

-The Memory_Sweep_Test() function can be used to check whether all the cores and DMA (MDMA0) accesses to the DMC are working for different data word sizes (8-/16-/32-/64-bit and 32-byte DMA) and for different data patterns (0x0, 0xF, 0x5, 0xA, incremental, random, and all bits toggling).
-The main.c file in the ADSP-SC598_DMCconfigGenerator_core1 project uses these functions to validate the DMC interface.
-The memory sweep size used in this code is 0x800000 (8 MB); it can be changed to validate the full DMC memory range (for example, 2 Gb = 256 MB).
+The Memory_Sweep_Test() function can be used to check if all the cores and DMA (MDMA0) accesses to the DMC are working for different data word sizes (8-/16-/32-/64-bit and 32-byte DMA) and for different data patterns (0x0, 0xF, 0x5, 0xA, incremental, random, and all bits toggling).
+The main.c file in the ADSP-21593/ADSP-SC594_DMCconfigGenerator_Core1 project uses these functions to validate the DMC interface.
+The memory sweep size used in this code is 0x800000 (8 MB), which can be changed to validate the full DMC memory range (for example, 2 Gb = 256 MB).